FACT: CVs lead to bias, which results in minority background candidates being unfairly overlooked.

-Anonymising CVs is just the first step in structuring your applicant data in order to quickly get to the substance and skills of an applicant.
+Anonymising CVs is just the first step in structuring your applicant data to de-clutter your hiring and quickly get to the substance and skills of an applicant.
 There are dozens of other behavioural science methodologies that can be woven throughout a process to improve its effectiveness.
 Have a read of our article on How do I remove bias from my recruitment process? for more information.

 Beyond CVs and Resumes - Work Sample Questions

-For most roles this is ‘work sample questions’ which challenge the applicant to think through a realistic challenge that they could meet on the job.
+For most roles, this involves using ‘work sample questions’ which challenge the applicant to think through a realistic challenge that they could meet on the job.

 Work samples are created by identifying which skills are needed for the job and then building questions that will test these skills.